kanak-sudo/kanak-sudo.github.io/_pages/about.md

   - /about.html
 ---

 My name is Kanak, and I am a third-year PhD student at the Division of Mathematical and Physical Sciences, Ahmedabad University.
-Broadly (and eventually), I plan to work in the theory of modular forms.
+My research interest is broadly in the area of automorphic forms.
+More specifically, I am interested in examining Eisenstein series on symplectic groups of low rank, with emphasis on Siegel and Klingen Eisenstein series, their Fourier expansions, pullback constructions, and associated automorphic representations.
+I'm currently working under the supervision of [Dr. Alok Shukla](https://ahduni.edu.in/faculty/alok-shukla/).
 Here’s a brief overview of my academic and professional journey so far:

 * Jan 2024 - Present: **PhD in Mathematics and Computational Sciences**, [Ahmedabad University](https://www.ahduni.edu.in), Ahmedabad.
 * Jan 2023 - Aug 2023: **Full-Stack Developer, & Designer**, [99x Studio](https://www.99xstudio.com/), Bangalore.